Vyral/base-template/_posts/2018-05-08-what-is-a-coming-soon-listing.md

 **Listing your home as Coming Soon can be a good strategy, but it isn’t the best option for getting ideal terms and netting top dollar.** The likelihood of striking a better deal is much more likely when you reach a broader portion of the market.

-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.&nbsp;